-The most important part of a building is arguably the foundation on which it is laid.
+The most important part of a building is arguably the foundation on which it is constructed.
 People before getting a building constructed may not spend time and effort in planning and designing the foundation.
 Even many designers do not give importance to foundations while designing.
 Foundation is the basis of a building that transfers load from the superstructure to the earth.

-- Building Support - It is the foundation that bears the load of the entire structure and keeps it even.
+1. Building Support - It is the foundation that bears the load of the entire structure and keeps it even.
 It should be able to bear live load as well as dead load to avoid cracking or buckling.
 In case if the foundation malfunctions or fails at any point, the building might become unstable or even collapse.
 Building foundations is not just pouring concrete but also fitting it properly into soil as if it were sewn into soil.
 It should be compacted as required to ensure load bearing.

-- Protection from Calamities - Before constructing the foundation, it is necessary to study about the weather of the region and its ground condition.
+2. Protection from Calamities - Before constructing the foundation, it is necessary to study about the weather of the region and its ground condition.
 The foundation is made strong enough to withstand the effects of any natural calamities such as earthquakes, cyclones, etc. The foundation's strength is always designed according to the extreme natural calamity that has already occurred in the respective area.

-- Protects from settlement - One of the primary reasons for the construction of foundation is to protect the building from settlement as it starts to minutely sink over time.
+3. Protects from settlement - One of the primary reasons for the construction of foundation is to protect the building from settlement as it starts to minutely sink over time.
 The shape and structure of the foundation is designed according to the soil condition prevalent in the area to resist settlements in excess of permissible limits.

 Classification of Foundation